PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

   * A shorthand way to refer to the number of processor cores (usually physical) of a CPU in a node.

 **IMPORTANT**: *You may run test jobs on the head nodes that run for up to 10 minutes and use up to 10% of the CPU cores and memory.
 You will likely disrupt the work of others if you exceed these limits.*

+### No Internet Access on the Compute Nodes

+For security reasons the compute nodes do not have internet access.
+You need to download all needed files before submitting the job to the batch scheduler.

 ## Some Clusters At Princeton
 For more detail, see: